ElenaGYankova/CowsAndBullsByElenaYankova/README.md

 •	Also "Enter" key work as "Guess" button;

-•	Disclaimer: You can't run the game throug your phone;
+•	Disclaimer: You can't run the game through your phone;

 # Example screenshots from the game: